Pentecostalism in Colombia: Social Dislocation

 After the establishing of two oneness Pentecostal churches by the 1950s, there was a change in Colombia.
 Starting in 1946, many foreign missionaries began to leave Colombia for their own safety because of La Violencia.
 With most of the foreign missionaries leaving, Pentecostal religion began to transform into a religion that Colombians could do in private.
 Rather than drastically changing the public realm it sought to change the private realm, home and family to the centre of both the men and women's lives.
 Helping to improve the lives of women who were victims of the Machismo and men who were constantly born into the stereotypes.
 Therefore, with this absence, the time of La Violencia also became the Period of the Awakening.
 Many people began to secretly follow Pentecostalism.
 From the 1950s-1970's, Latin America experienced a period of massive urbanization and rapid modernization.
 With this growth, the socio-economic status of the cities began to change.
 The Pentecostal churches were on the outside of cities since the first movement.
 Once people began to move into the city who could afford it, it began to push more to the outskirts of the city.
 Therefore, more people were being introduced to the Pentecostal churches at this time.
 The overall message of Pentecostalism and community feel of the churches recreated for the migrants a community or social and material exchange.
 This community feel and influx of lower-class people created the stereotype that Pentecostalism was for the poor.
 The appeal of the Pentecostal church for the poor in that it offers practical services that ease the strain of daily life.

+Leadership

+After the foreign missionaries, national leadership began to emerge, such as pastors Campo Elías Bernal, Domingo Zúñiga, Luis Eduardo Moreno, Sigifredo Valencia and Eliseo Duarte in different denominations.